- Owners’ equity: capital stock, retained earnings, reserve,

-- liabilities: accounts payable, loans payable, tax payable.
+- liabilities: accounts payable, loans payable, and tax payable.

-In the opposite way, more debts part is high more the company depends on them to fund its activity, which can continue only if suppliers and banks credit lines are maintained and raised proportionately with business growth.
+In the opposite way, the higher the debt, the more the company depends on them to fund its activity, which can continue only if suppliers and banks credit lines are maintained and raised proportionately with business growth.

 My DSO Manager, the innovative credit management software

 My DSO Manager offers powerful features to manage credit risk and assess customers' creditworthiness.
-The Saas software is used by SMEs as well as worldwide companies to improve their cash collected.
+The SaaS software is used by SMEs as well as worldwide companies to improve the cash collected.

-Scoring, credit analysis, connectors with financial information providers, credit limits workflow, ... , allow a full monitoring of company's exposure and to adapt collection strategies accordingly.
+Scoring, credit analysis, connectors with financial information providers, credit limit workflows, etc. allow a full monitoring of the company's exposure and the adaptation of collection strategies accordingly.

 See the online demo.

 - current assets: accounts receivable, inventory, work in process, cash, etc., that are constantly flowing in and out of a firm in the normal course of its business, as cash is converted into goods and then back into cash,

 - fixed assets: land, buildings, equipment, machinery, vehicles, leasehold improvements, and other such items.
 Fixed assets are not consumed or sold during the normal course of a business, but their owner uses them to carry on its operations.

 This situation can be problematic because the company is dependent on short-term cash credit.
 The renewal of these credits is not certain.
 Therefore, the risk of failure increases with this dependence!
 It may be normal to have recourse to bank credit, but in reasonable proportions.